JoseJX/analogue-pocket-patches/README.md

 This game is also known as "Wizardry Gaiden I: Suffering of the Queen".

+This game is compatible with the [Translation Patch](https://www.romhacking.net/translations/2095/).
+The translation patch must be applied first.

 ROM MD5: `14d6a5e430452dca394bd3e641dc327b`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/WizardryGaiden1.ips).